TL;DR How NP Students Can Find Free Preceptors and Clinical Sites

 1. Understand your rotation requirements:

 - Identify the specific specialties you need (e.g., family medicine, pediatrics, women’s health) and determine the number of clinical hours required for each.
+Note that high-demand areas like women's health, pediatrics, family medicine, and mental health often have limited preceptor availability.

 - Clarify your school’s documentation process to ensure you can submit the necessary paperwork to preceptors on time.